Black Bart Title

 Photo courtesy Calaveras County Historical Society.

-When Hume received the evidence from Sheriff Thorn, he turned it over to Harry Morse, who had been hired by Hume for the specific purpose of tracking down Black Bart.
-They agreed that the handkerchief with the "F.X.O.7" laundry mark was their best clue.
+When Hume received the evidence from Sheriff Thorn, he turned it over to Harry Morse4, who had been hired by Hume for the specific purpose of tracking down Black Bart.
+They agreed that the handkerchief with the "F.X.O.7.5" laundry mark was their best clue.
 But, where to start?
 Being as they were in San Francisco, they would start here.
 A check of city records revealed there were 91 laundries in the city.
 Morse knew he had a job in front of him, so he started going from laundry to laundry looking for a match to the laundry mark.
 After about a week, on Monday, November 12, Morse was at the Biggs California Laundry, at 113 Stevenson Street.
 The owner, Phineas Ferguson, recognized the mark and sent Morse to the tobacco shop of one of the company agents, Thomas C. Ware, at 316 Post Street.
 Tobacco shops in the 1880's were sort of early-day convenience stores.
 Ware said the washing belonged to C.E.
 Bolton a friend of his.
 Bolton was a mining man who often visited his mines.
 Sometimes he would be gone for a week or two, sometimes for as long as a month.
 Morse introduced himself as Harry Hamilton and said he too was involved in mining and would like to meet Bolton.
 Ware said that Bolton had just dropped off some laundry and would be around again the next morning.
 Morse also found out that Bolton lived at Webb House, No. 37 Second Street, room 40.
 Morse placed a watch on the house to keep an eye to see if any person went in or out.
 Morse returned to the laundry office to talk to Ware.
 Ware said, "Why, there comes Bolton now, I'll introduce you to him."
 Morse knew immediately from the description they had from people who had seen a stranger after the robbery that he had his man.
 Bolton was elegantly dressed, carrying a little cane.
 He wore a natty little derby hat, a diamond pin, a large diamond ring on his little finger and a heavy gold watch and chain.
-He was 5 feet 8 inches in height with deep sunken bright blue eyes, straight as an arrow, broad shouldered, high cheek bones and a large handsome grey mustache and imperial; the rest of his face was clean shaven.
+He was 5 feet 8 inches in height with deep sunken bright blue eyes, straight as an arrow, broad shouldered, high cheek bones and a large handsome grey moustache and imperial; the rest of his face was clean shaven.
 One would have taken him for a gentleman who had made a fortune and was enjoying it.
 Morse introduced himself as Hamilton and asked if Bolton was the mining man?
 Bolton said, "Yes I am."
 Morse then told Bolton he had a matter of importance relating to some mines that he wished to consult with him about.
 Could he spare a few moments?
 Bolton said, "Certainly."
 They walked down Bush to Montgomery Street, then to California and Sansome just like a couple of businessmen, right up to the door of Wells Fargo and Company's office.
 When Charles Bolton entered the office he seemed undisturbed.
 Morse requested to be seated and then the long awaited introduction was made to James B. Hume.
 Hume said he just wanted to have a little talk with him and commenced by inquiring about his business.
 Where were his mines located?
 On being closely pressed, Bolton was unable to give either the name of the mine or its exact location.
 Bolton began to get a little excited and great drops of perspiration stood out on his forehead and nose.
 He said, "I am a gentleman and I don't know who you are.
 I want to know what this inquiry is about?
 "Hume said he would tell him if Bolton would answer his questions.
 Morse noticed a piece of skin knocked off Bolton's right hand and brought it to the attention of Hume.
 Bolton said he struck it when getting off a train car at Truckee.
 Bolton was asked a great number of questions that he could not or would not answer.
 The interview had gone on for over three hours and Bolton finally grew indignant and said he was a gentleman and refused to answer any more questions.

 Hume called Captain Stone of City Prison, and along with Hume and Bolton they went to Bolton's room at Webb House.
 In his room they found a large trunk, two valises, three or four suits of clothes, and among them a suit answering the description of those worn by the man who robbed the stage near Copperopolis.
 In one of he pockets they found a handkerchief bearing the same laundry mark as the one found at the scene of the robbery.
 In the trunk were a lot of cuffs and collars and shirts all with the same laundry mark.
 On being asked about the mark Bolton said, "I am not the only one whose things bear that mark.
 Others have their washing done at the same place.
 Somebody may have stolen the handkerchief from me, or I may have lost it and someone else found it."
 Bolton usually spoke with calmness and a pleasant smile.
 "Do you take me for a stage robber?
 I never harmed anybody in all my life, and this is the first time that my character has ever been called into question."
 Also found in Bolton's room was a Bible.
 The inscription read, "This precious Bible is presented to Charles E. Boles, First Sergeant Company B, 116th Illinois Volunteer Infantry, by his wife as a New Year's gift, God gives us hearts to which His -- faith to believe.
 Decatur, Illinois, 1865."
 It was signed by Mary Boles.